-There are a number of potential side effects that can come from alcohol addiction or abuse.
 The short-term effects of alcohol abuse may include vomiting and impaired muscle control and reflexes.
 Long-term consequences of alcoholism and alcohol abuse include liver disorders such as cirrhosis or alcoholic hepatitis, gastric erosion, brain impairment, seizures, tremors, and inflammation of the stomach, heart, and/or pancreas.
 Alcoholics are also faced with high death rates due to health complications or actions while under the influence.
 Excessive drinking associated with both conditions may also lead to cancer, high blood pressure, and heart disease.

 Located in Irvine, California, Morningside Recovery provides a comprehensive alcohol addiction treatment experience.
 Whether you’ve been drinking heavily for months or years, we meet clients where they are in their recovery.
 Our addiction rehab programs in California feature:

 - Residential addiction treatment